Drain Survey Cost

 Blockages

-Cleaning and unclogging drains may be required straight away once the survey has taken place, costing around £100 and taking between 1-2 hours.
+Cleaning and unclogging drains may be required immediately following the survey, typically costing around £100 and taking between 1 and 2 hours.

 Collapsed Drains

-In the event your drain survey highlights a drainage issue with surface water, then you may wish to install a soakaway drain below your driveway.
-This is a more intricate job and can take anywhere between 1-3 days, costing anywhere around £500-£1,000 (depending on which size of soakaway you choose).
+If the survey identifies a surface water drainage problem, you may need to install a soakaway drain beneath your driveway.
+This is a more involved job, typically taking 1 to 3 days and costing around £500 to £1,000 depending on the size of soakaway required.

 Corrosion